jespernwulff/alphaN/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of alphaN is to …
+The goal of alphaN is to help the user set their significance level as a function of the sample size.

 ## Installation